-Carleton recognizes that these are unprecedented times during the COVID-19 pandemic, and that students may be experiencing greater stress and other life factors that are not in their control.
-As a result, Carleton has put into place a protocol for students to apply for accommodations using a self-declaration form in the event of missed work.
+Carleton has put into place a protocol for students to apply for accommodations using a self-declaration form in the event of missed work.
+You do not need a note from a physician.
 The form can be found at: https://carleton.ca/registrar/wp-content/uploads/self-declaration.pdf